explorer436/java-concurrency-api/README.md

 CompletableFuture is at the same time a building block and a framework, with about 50 different methods for composing, combining, and executing asynchronous computation steps and handling errors.
 Such a large API can be overwhelming, but these mostly fall in several clear and distinct use cases.

-01 Using CompletableFuture as a Simple Future
-02 CompletableFuture with Encapsulated Computation Logic 03 Processing Results of Asynchronous Computations
-04 Combining Futures
-05 Difference Between thenApply() and thenCompose()
-06 Running multiple Futures in parallel
-07 Handing Errors
-08 Async Methods

 #### References and TODOs: